dhes/my-health-data/README.md

 I'm creating this SMART on FHIR App for my own personal use; it's designed to help me retrieve my own data in FHIR.

-No one other than me (Josh Mandel) should share their records with it.
+No one other than me (Dan Heslinga) should share their records with it.

 ## Dev